 Information about the 'Materials Fee'

-We are not charging a materials fee for the upcoming school year
+We are charging a non-refundable materials fee of $25 for the IILE language program 2023-2024.

 Are classes in person or virtual?